sebsauvage/Shaarli/doc/md/Plugin-System.md

 ##### Data

-`$data` is an array containing the link being saved:
+`$data` is an array containing the link being deleted:

 - id
 - title